-• Pupil conferencing/questionnaires:
+Pupil conferencing:

-These sessions take place regularly (usually each half term) involving a selection of children across each year group.
-The process entails interviewing selected children about which aspects of their music lessons that they enjoyed, which they didn't, which musical styles they preferred and why as well asking them what they learned about each different style or genre.
+These sessions take place at the end of each unit (usually each half term) involving a selection of children across each Year Group.
+The process entails interviewing select children about which aspects of their music lessons that they enjoyed, which they didn't, which musical styles they preferred and why as well asking them what they learned about each different style or genre.